 This early orthodontic treatment is crucial because the orthodontist will be able to evaluate the still-developing teeth and the jaw.
 In addition, a well-trained orthodontist will be able to spot any potential problems and relay important health information that helps to ensure that your child will not have cosmetic or oral health issues down the line.
 Here is more on the importance of early orthodontic treatment.

-It Gives You Important Information About Your Child’s Oral Health
+Early Orthodontic Treatment Gives You Important Information About Your Child’s Oral Health

 Even when treatment is found to be unnecessary it is still important to know your child does not have any dental issues.
 This offers peace of mind to many parents and tells them they are on track when it comes to any dental habits and practices they have been developing in their kids.
 On the flip side, if there are teeth or jaw issues that warrant concern, you can address them earlier and prevent future pain or treatment that can be more costly.